 Targeted Outreach Tackles Invasive Eucalyptus Threat

-The Elkhorn Slough Research Reserve’s approved plan to remove some invasive eucalyptus and replant with native species will leave a healthier, more diverse ecosystem.
+The Takeaway: The Elkhorn Slough Research Reserve’s approved plan to remove some invasive eucalyptus and replant with native species will leave a healthier, more diverse ecosystem.

 The 1,700 acres of the Elkhorn Slough National Estuarine Research Reserve reveal a breathtaking expanse of native coastal prairies, meadows, and live oak woodlands.
 Also hiding in plain sight are invasive eucalyptus groves that pose serious danger to biodiversity and two amphibian species.
 A comprehensive education campaign by research reserve experts highlighted those dangers with compelling facts.
 Their ability to engage a wide variety of audiences helped green light a plan to remove the most damaging 13 acres of eucalyptus groves and replant with native species.

 Some community members did not realize that local eucalyptus was not native, but was planted in the early 20th Century as a wind break and for timber.
 Others were worried about how wildlife would adapt when trees were cut down.

 - Reserve staffers highlighted the harm posed by eucalyptus, which pulls water out of the soil essential for breeding by the endangered Santa Cruz long-toed salamander and threatened California red-legged frog.

 - They emphasized that tree removal targets just four critical groves, leaving other eucalyptus trees to provide habitat for birds and butterflies.
 They also agreed with several reserve volunteers to leave one area uncut where raptor nests had been spotted.

 Two other faulty assumptions were that eucalyptus groves do not spread and are as biologically diverse as the area’s native oak woodlands.

 - The research reserve presented studies showing that native oak woodlands had much greater biodiversity than eucalyptus groves.